dialoguemd/covid-19/src/regions/ca/info/ca-sk/reporting.md

 All travellers are advised to monitor themselves for symptoms and to contact the local public health authority in their province or territory if they feel sick.

+If you have symptoms and recently traveled outside Canada or were exposed to someone who has COVID-19, stay home and call HealthLine 811 for instructions.
+Do not go to an ER or clinic.
+If your symptoms worsen or you need immediate medical attention, call 911.

 [Source: Government of Saskatchewan](https://saskatchewan.ca/coronavirus)